skypjack/entt/docs/md/resource.md

 Resource identifiers are nothing more than integral values.
 Therefore, plain numbers as well as non-class enum value are accepted.

-It's worth mentioning that the iterators of a cache as well as its indexing operators return resource handles rather than instances of the mapped type.<br/>
+It is worth mentioning that the iterators of a cache as well as its indexing operators return resource handles rather than instances of the mapped type.<br/>
-Since the cache has no control over the loader and a resource isn't required to also be convertible to bool, these handles can be invalid.
-This usually means an error in the user logic but it may also be an _expected_ event.<br/>
+Since the cache has no control over the loader and a resource is not required to also be convertible to bool, these handles can be invalid.
+This usually means an error in the user logic, but it may also be an _expected_ event.<br/>
-It's therefore recommended to verify handles validity with a check in debug (for example, when loading) or an appropriate logic in retail.
+It is therefore recommended to verify handles validity with a check in debug (for example, when loading) or an appropriate logic in retail.